What is Server-Side Analytics and Tracking?

 Here’s how server-side analytics can help you with your GDPR concerns:

 Under the GDPR guidelines, websites can’t place analytical cookies on a user’s browser or device to collect information until the user gives permission.
 This is a problem because not all users give cookies consent.
-And all those annoying cookie banners disturb the user’s browsing experience.
+And all those annoying cookie banners can disturb the user’s browsing experience.

-Also, from the consent banner options to placement, everything is based on getting user consent, which limits the marketers.
+Moreover, everything from the consent banner options to placement is based on getting user consent, which limits the marketers.
 Server-side analytics can solve this problem.

 It allows you to track web events with limited consent requirements.
-With server-side tracking, you can choose to not collect any Personally Identifiable information (PII) about the user.
+With server-side tracking, you can choose to not to collect any Personally Identifiable information (PII) about the user.
 It allows you to collect data that matters to your business, not to advertising companies (Cough!
 Google Analytics Cough!).

 Methods Involved in Server-Side Tracking